sendahug/send-hug-frontend/README.md

 1. **Gulp** - Gulp enables running tasks automatically.
 You can read more on the [Gulp website](https://gulpjs.com).
 Gulp is a Node.js tool, so it requires installing Node.
 2. **Gulp-Postcss** with **Autoprefixer** Plugin - A Gulp plugin which adds the necessary browser prefixes to the CSS file.
 For more info check the [Gulp-postcss](https://www.npmjs.com/package/gulp-postcss) page and the [Autoprefixer](https://www.npmjs.com/package/autoprefixer) page on NPM.
-3. **Rollup** (with @rollup/stream) - A module bundler for JS.
+3. **Rollup** - A module bundler for JS.
 Rollup bundles up the main module (AppModule) and converts it from TypeScript to ES6.
-For more info, check the [Rollup repo](https://github.com/rollup/rollup) and Gulp's [Rollup + Gulp recipe](https://github.com/gulpjs/gulp/blob/master/docs/recipes/rollup-with-rollup-stream.md).
+For more info, check the [Rollup repo](https://github.com/rollup/rollup).
 4. **Gulp-Rename** - A gulp plugin used to rename files.
 Used to rename the main module JS and to change the directory name of all HTML files.
 For more info check the [Gulp-rename](https://www.npmjs.com/package/gulp-rename) page on NPM.
 5. **Gulp-replace** - A string replace plugin for Gulp.
 Used to change the templateUrls in the final JS file.
 For more info, check the [Gulp-replace](https://www.npmjs.com/package/gulp-replace) page on NPM.
 6. **Gulp-less** - A gulp plugin for Less compilation.
 Used to compile the app's main styles, written in Less, to the CSS used in deployment.
 For more info, check the [gulp-less](https://www.npmjs.com/package/gulp-less) page on NPM.